PainsPerdus/gboi-rocket/doc/main.doc.md

 The main logic in included in `body.s`.

-We use a look to synchronize the update of the values with the update of the screen.
+We use a lock to synchronize the update of the values with the update of the screen.
 After each iteration we wait for a VBlank, and if we didn't finished the iteration, the VBlank interruption do nothing.
 ~~~
 ; ///////// MAIN LOOP \\\\\\\\\
 loop: